Quantum Optimization Heuristics with an Application to Knapsack Problems: Experiments and Results

 \subsubsection{Simulation Results}

-In Figure~\ref{fig:classical_results_kp} we show various performance statistics on the different classical and quantum Knapsack algorithms applied to 100 instances sampled from each of the hard problem distributions described in \S\ref{ssec:instances}.
+In Figure \ref{fig:bars_results} below and Table~\ref{table:alg_results_kp} in Appendix \ref{appendix:data} we show various performance statistics on the different classical and quantum Knapsack algorithms applied to 100 instances sampled from each of the hard problem distributions described in \S\ref{ssec:instances}.
 Although $\QKP_\Hourglass$ does not use entangling gates, it performs surprisingly well compared to the classical algorithms.
-The Copula mixer, further improves performance as $\QKP_\Cop$ outperforms $\QKP_\Hourglass$.
+The Copula mixer further improves performance as $\QKP_\Cop$ outperforms $\QKP_\Hourglass$.
+Note that the analysis of the quantum algorithm does not assume post-selection as infeasible solutions are treated as solutions with $f_\text{obj} = 0$; see Eq.~\ref{eq:KP_sim-objective}.

 Anti-correlating neighboring bits more with the Copula mixer, typically resulted in a better solution.
 Figure~\ref{fig:k_trends_FGM} depicts how the average approximation ratio $\E[f_{obj}(x)/f_{obj}^*]$ depends on $k, \theta$ for each problem class.